Senior Hiker MagazineSubscribe

-Edward Rolfe is a cartographer who spent the first decade out of college working and adventuring in Alaska, the Pacific Northwest and the Northern Rockies.
-Subsequently he studied Dutch Maritime maps and art history in Amsterdam, and, for the past 20 years, has published popular hiking maps of the New England mountains.
-Edward lives with his wife Jenny and their three sons in Franconia, New Hampshire.
+Cartographer Edward Rolfe has worked and adventured in Alaska, the Pacific Northwest and the Northern Rockies.
+Educated in Dutch maritime mapping and art history abroad, he is known for his beautifully designed and informative hiking maps of the New England mountains.
+Edward lives with his wife, Jenny, and their three sons in Franconia, New Hampshire.
+(Photo: Jenny Rogers-Rolfe)

 Jessica Rykken is an entomologist currently working for Denali National Park.
 She has conducted surveys of pollinators and other insects in various national parks over the last dozen years, and is also passionate about outreach and education.
 She loves exploring high elevations and latitudes on foot.